-We believe in the positive relations between nutrition, self-esteem, happiness, social and cultural integration, and the economy.
+We believe in the positive relations between physical activity, nutrition, self-esteem, happiness, social and cultural integration, and the economy.

 Urban Georgians lack sufficient places to play and learn healthy nutrition.
 Obesity is a recognized nationwide epidemic, and its cause is clearly linked to a lack of physical activity and poor eating habits.
 Atlanta ContactPoint aims to attack this epidemic head on – starting with good, old-fashioned play and incorporating the importance of nutrition, social responsibility, and environmental stewardship.

 - Atlanta ranks 63rd nationally in park acreage

 - Roughly 17 percent (or 12.5 million) of children and adolescents aged 2—19 years are obese and another 13 percent are overweight

 - For years, schools have been eliminating recess to spend more time on math and reading